STorresFranco/ML_covid19_cases_prediction/README.md

 ## 📊 Prototype

-The prototyping phase involved collecting one year of historical daily data (from April 2024 to May 2025) from public sources:
+The prototyping phase involved collecting one year of historical daily data (from April 2024 to June 2025) from public sources:

 * **COVID-19 Data:** Positive case counts
 * **Weather Data:** Minimum, mean, and maximum temperature, accumulated precipitation, snowfall, and max wind speed